wp-plugins/span-file-and-vars/readme.txt

 == Description ==

-Searches for file names, folder paths, variable and function names, within the content and comment test, and wraps them with a span html tag.
+Searches for file names, folder paths, variable and function names, within the content and comment text, and wraps them with a span html tag.

 `
 .spanfile,